The Evidence Behind the Flip the Script with EAAA™ program

 Randomized Controlled Trial

-In a randomized controlled trial (the SARE Trial) published in the New England Journal of Medicine (NEJM), women who took the EAAA program experienced a 46% reduction in completed rape and a 63% reduction in attempted rape in the following year compared to those in the control group.
+In a randomized controlled trial (the SARE Trial) published in the New England Journal of Medicine (NEJM), women who took the Enhanced Assess, Acknowledge, Act (EAAA) program experienced a 46% reduction in completed rape and a 63% reduction in attempted rape in the following year compared to those in the control group.
 Other forms of sexual violence such as non-consensual sexual contact were also significantly reduced.

 You can read the paper describing these results on the New England Journal of Medicine's website.